Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-Or you can bring all the properties on a global level.
+Or you can bring all the global level properties.
 ```git
 $ git config --global --list
 ```